DataDog/hiring-engineers/answers.md

   <p align="center">Keep your eyes on the horizon</p>
 </p>

 Building a successful business is not about climbing ladders, or fending off competition in a particular space; it's about building momentum and continuing to move forward.
-Spending time troubleshooting your product shouldn't push you away from your goal.
+Spending too much time troubleshooting your product shouldn't push you away from your goal.

 If you feel you're spending too much time fixing technical issues, you've lost sight of your horizon, that's really what I'm here to talk about today.

 Datadog's way to keep the visual open through metrics, traces and logs visualizations in one integrated platform are the most effective way to stay on course; collecting data from hundreds of technologies for troubleshooting, machine learning, alerting and more, keep your compass sharp.

-Don't lose your way.
-Never lose sight of the direction you want to go.
 Don't get lost in a troubleshooting sea, look up to the north star for direction.

-Let's see how Datadog works, set that troubleshooting-free horizon and take advantage of what it offers...
+Join me and see how Datadog works, set that troubleshooting-free horizon and take advantage of what it offers...

 ### Smart Setup